Fiffers/DeathRolling/README.md

 # DeathRolling
-An super simple addon to handle death rolling after your raids =)
+A super simple addon to handle death rolling after your raids =)

 Commands:<br>
 /droll - Roll based on previous value seen in chat<br>